I get a lot of questions about how to grow herbs and vegetables from friends, family, and fellow enthusiasts.

 It may seem like a quick fix to buy a potted herb plant at the supermarket.
 But why?

 It is not difficult to grow herbs from seeds.

-And it can even be more difficult to grow a plant from the supermarket.
+It is much more complicated to keep a store-bought plant alive and well.
 These plants have often been driven hard under extreme conditions to make it to the supermarket shelf as fast as possible.

 How will you replicate this environment?